 The statement of cash flows presents the significant sources and uses of cash.
-Major sources of operating activity cash inflows include receipts of student tuition and fees of \$8.8 million and receipts from government grants and contracts of \$0.6 million, which is up slightly as compared to the prior fiscal year.
+Major sources of operating activity cash inflows include receipts of student tuition and fees of \$8.9 million and receipts from government grants and contracts of \$0.6 million, which is flat with the prior fiscal year.
 Cash is also received from other miscellaneous activities such as testing, educational services and Connecticut Credit Assessment Program (CCAP).
-The largest operating cash outflows include salaries paid to employees of \$10.3 million, up 2% from prior year.
-Operating cash outflows also include vendor payments of \$2.6 million, up 4% from prior year.
-Payments to students of \$0.4 million for financial aid refunds was consistent with prior year.
-Net cash used in operating activities increased 12% in fiscal year 2020 when compared to fiscal year 2020, reflecting greater personnel costs due to compensation and benefits issued in line with COSC's local employee bargaining unit.
-The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.0 million, representing a non-cash transaction for COSC.
+The largest operating cash outflows include salaries paid to employees of \$11.2 million, up 10% from prior year.
+Operating cash outflows also include vendor payments of \$2.5 million, down 7% from prior year.
+Payments to students of \$0.7 million for financial aid refunds and federal grants was up year over year due to the inclusion of Charter Oak students in qualifying for pandemic related aid.
+Net cash used in operating activities increased 33% in fiscal year 2021 when compared to fiscal year 2020, reflecting greater personnel costs due to compensation and benefits issued in line with COSC's local employee bargaining unit.
+The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.2 million, representing a non-cash transaction for COSC.

 Capital and related financing cash flows are derived from capital appropriations from the state.
-During fiscal year 2020, COSC received capital funding of \$0.4 million for purchases of software and building code compliance.
-Cash provided by investing activities represents small amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC and distributed quarterly.
+During fiscal year 2020, COSC received capital funding of \$0.4 million for purchases of software and building code compliance but did not receive funding in 2021.
+Cash provided by investing activities represents small amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC and distributed quarterly which decreased year over year due to negligible return rates from the State's short term investment pool.